james-willett/james-willett.com/content/posts/scala/scala-basics/2-object-oriented/anonymous-classes/index.md

 ---
 title: 'Anonymous Classes in Scala'
 date: 2019-07-23
-tags: [tag1, tag2, tag3, tag4, all, scala, scala_oo_series]
+tags: [tag1, all, scala, scala_oo_series]
 slug: scala-anonymous-classes
 image: ./anonymous-classes-cover.png
-summary: Follow up your learnings of inheritance and traits in Scala with an in-depth look at Anonymous Classes
+summary: Follow up your learnings of inheritance and traits in Scala with an in-depth look at Anonymous Classes.
+Includes how the compiler instantiates anonymous classes
 category: Scala
 prev: scala-generics
 ---